-The 170 Contracting Parties to the Ramsar Convention on Wetlands have agreed to the conservation and wise use of wetlands in their territories.
-Recognising the importance of cities and urban wetlands, the Convention has recently introduced a Wetland City accreditation scheme (Resolution XII.10).
+The 172 Contracting Parties to the Convention have agreed to the conservation and wise use of wetlands in their territories.
+Recognizing the importance of cities and urban wetlands, the Convention has introduced a Wetland City accreditation scheme (Resolutions- XII.10, XVI.10).
 This voluntary scheme provides an opportunity for cities that value their natural or human-made wetlands to gain international recognition and positive publicity for their efforts.

 The Wetland City Accreditation scheme will encourage cities in close proximity to and dependent on wetlands, especially Wetlands of International Importance, to highlight and strengthen a positive relationship with these valuable ecosystems, for example through increased public awareness of wetlands and participation in municipal planning and decision-making.
 The Accreditation scheme should further promote the conservation and wise use of urban and peri-urban wetlands, as well as sustainable socio-economic benefits for local people.

-During COP13 the Ramsar Convention recognized 18 cities that have taken exceptional steps to safeguard their urban wetlands.
-These pioneer cities will serve as examples and inspire deliberate actions for other cities towards sustainable urbanization.
+During COP13 the Convention recognized 18 cities for their protection and wise use of urban wetlands.
+These pioneer cities serve as examples and inspire deliberate actions for other cities towards sustainable urbanization.